 What is Yield Farming?

-Yield Farming on Ethereum vs. Binance Smart Chain
+Best Yield Farms on Ethereum vs. Binance Smart Chain

 DeFi first erupted onto the cryptocurrency scene on the Ethereum network, but since then it has spread to other blockchains including Binance Smart Chain (BSC).
 BSC was launched by Binance Exchange in April 2019 to rival Ethereum.
 The Ethereum network has been struggling with high transaction fees caused by an increase in users and in computation needed to run the staggering number of complex DeFi transactions.
 BSC is more centralized, which helps speed up transaction processing and dramatically lowers transaction fees compared to its rival.
 The Ethereum network charges these fees in Ether (ETH), and BSC charges them in Binance Coin (BNB).

-The highest value DeFi platforms are on Ethereum (Aave, Curve, Uniswap, etc.), but BSC has enough large projects including PancakeSwap and Venus Protocol to compete with the Ethereum network.
+The best yield farms (or at least the highest value ones) are on Ethereum (Aave, Curve, Uniswap, etc.), but BSC has enough large projects including PancakeSwap and Venus Protocol to compete with the Ethereum network.
 Ethereum-based platforms can only use Ether and other tokens built on Ethereum on its network, most of which are called ERC-20 tokens.
 BSC’s native token is BNB, and its platforms can use other tokens on the network (most called BEP-20 tokens).
 BSC is still cheaper to send transactions, but at the time of writing, Ethereum gas fees have dropped since DeFi became so popular.
 Now you can find some of the best yield farms on both chains.

 Best Yield Farms

 1. Liquidity Providing on Uniswap: ~20% to 50% APR